A residential summer school tutored by Textile Study Group members and open to everyone.

-If you are making a long journey, bed and breakfast for Sunday and/or Thursday night can be arranged by booking directly with the centre.
-This also applies to partners who wish to stay at the centre.
+If you are making a long journey, bed and breakfast for Sunday and/ or Thursday night can be arranged by you directly with the centre, not through the TSG.
+This also applies to partners who wish to stay there.

 Those receiving in-service grants from colleges should send the Textile Study Group the course fee and claim back a refund from their college.

 You may need Adobe Acrobat Reader to read the PDF files – you probably have it already so try downloading first.
 If the PDF doesn’t download you may need to obtain the Reader free from Adobe’s website.